SalikeHassan/software-engineer-interview/README.md

 ## How to run code in Visual Studio 2022?
 - Download or clone code from this repo.
 - Open Visual Studio 2022.
-- Browse solution file from cloned folder.
+- Browse solution file from the cloned folder.
-- Set Zip.Installments.Api as startup project as shown below screenshot.
+- Set Zip.Installments.Api as startup project as shown in the below screenshot.
   ![image](https://user-images.githubusercontent.com/18566830/213714130-9d2efc3e-0255-45ab-96c4-2b5f9f258355.png)

 - Configure serilog in appsettings.json as below.
+Skip the below step if the serilog configuration already present in appsettings.json file.
  ```
    "Serilog": {
     "using": [ "Serilog.Sinks.File" ],